Frequently Asked Questions

 I have never had aircraft activity in my area before – have you changed the flight paths?

 Following an extensive public consultation that ran from October 2020 to February 2021, we received more than 2,400 responses which helped inform the final design.
 This included minimal changes to previous flight paths below 5,000ft with greater dispersion of flights above 5,000ft; adjusting the location and orientation of the new holding area near the A1-A14 junction; and raising the lowest standard altitude of the hold by 1,000ft to reduce potential noise impacts.
-The Civil Aviation Authority, the regulators of the airspace, approved the airspace change proposal in November 2021.
-They will undertake a post-implementation review using 12 months of real flight performance data.
-This data is collected from 1st June 2022 - 31st May 2023.

 Are LLA planning to make any further changes to flightpaths?